 Nuremburg in Germany is renowned for its Christkindlesmarkt (Christmas market), which sees 180 stalls stand cheek by jowl on the Hauptmarkt, offering toys, trinkets and gingerbread treats.
 It looks especially enchanting after dark.

 The city that never sleeps inevitably rules the roost when it comes to Christmas.
-From the Rockefeller Center’s gargantuan tree to the awe-inspiring shop displays, December in the Big Apple is magical.
+From the Rockefeller Center’s gargantuan tree to the awe-inspiring shop displays, December in the Big Apple is simply magical.

 The German capital offers no fewer than fifty Christmas markets every year, set amid its varied districts.
 If the candles and consumerism get a bit much there are plenty of museums and cultural events to experience too.